jamesatracy/SchemaPHP/readme.md

 SchemaPHP provides a foundation for validating data against a model or database schema.
 Schema's can be loaded externally or generated from a MySQL table schema.

+SchemaPHP currently supports the following attributes:

+* 'primary' - True if the field is the primary key

+* 'default' - The default value of the field

+* 'unsigned' - True if unsigned, for integers

+* 'size' - For integers, can be: int, tinyint, smallint, mediumint, or bigint.
+For floats it is the max size of the float.

+* 'length' - For strings, the max length

+* 'acceptsNull' - True if the field can be set to NULL

+SchemaPHP currently supports the following MySQL data types:

+* INT, TINYINT, SMALLINT, MEDIUMINT, BIGINT ('integer')

+* FLOAT, DOUBLE ('float')

+* VARCHAR, TEXT, LONGTEXT ('string')

+* CHAR ('char')

+* DATETIME, TIMESTAMP ('datetime', 'timestamp') Supports CURRENT_TIMESTAMP as a default value.

 A schema is initialized on a table:

 	$schema = new Schema($mysql_connection);